 Figure 3 (b) and Figs. S5-S9 show that all five EM sensors cannot accurately measure θstem of the five tree species using the supplied or derived soil calibrations, largely underestimating θstem (Fig. 3, Table 4).
 The TEROS 10 was the best sensor for determining θstem using the FSCE (Figs. 3, S5, Table 4), followed by the TDR310S (Figs. 3, S9, Table 4), whereas the TEROS 12 significantly overestimated θstem of willow and underestimated θstem of the other four species (Figs. 3, S6, Table 4).
 TDR310S could not distinguish θstem less than 0.05 cm3 cm-3 for poplar, willow and walnut, as well as the ability to identify changes in θstem of ailanthus when the water contents were between 0.10-0.20 cm3 cm-3 (Figs. 3, S9, Table 4).
 The Theta Probe performed better when the water content of the poplar, willow, and walnut stem segments were between 0.1-0.2 cm3 cm-3 (Figs. 3, S8, Table 4), whereas the Hydra Probe which did not respond to the change in water content in the stem segments (Figs. 3, S7, Table 4), as in the sawdust.
 The TEROS 10 and TEROS 12 are the best sensors for θstem measurements due to their low measurement error and ease of insertion into the tree stems.

+Generalized calibration equations for stem water content.

+As the manufacturers of the soil sensors in many cases provide a single generalized calibration equation for a range of soil types (Tables 3 and 4), we also established the best-fit combined calibration curve for each of the sensors for the sawdust of the three species (Table 3) and for the stem segments of the five species (Table 4).
+Figure 4 shows the combined calibration curve for sawdust of the three species, poplar, fir and pine, and the combined calibration curve for the stem segments of the five species, poplar, willow, walnut, locust and ailanthus, for each of the five electromagnetic pulse soil moisture sensors, TEROS 10, TEROS 12, Hydra Probe, Theta Probe and TDR310S used in both Experiments 1 and 2.
+With values of Adjusted-R2 between 0.71 and 0.91 (except for 0.45 in the Hydro Probe) and values of RMSE between 0.035 and 0,089 (Table 4), the combined equations are not as good as the individual species’ calibrations, but are an acceptable compromise for four of the five tested soil moisture sensors, the Hydra Probe being the exception.
+Further, the combined equation for sawdust and the combined equation for the stems were reasonably similar in the TEROS 10 and TEROS 12 (Fig. 4) suggesting that calibration of these sensors with sawdust may provide moderately accurate measure of the θstem when inserted into tree stems.
+This is particularly true if the absolute water contents of the stemsare not as important as the changes in water content.